alphonse92/vplplusplus_composer/k8s.md

 For example, you dont need to change the variable `DB_HOST` because kubernetes resolve the mysql database internally to the service `mysql-service-development`.
 Of course, you **CAN** change those variables in several situations, for example if you have a service outside the cluster.

 1. Copy the file `.example` and change it name with the namespace related to this configuration (included the namespaces that you create by you own).
-For example, if you have a namespace called `staging`, you need copy the `.example` file and change it name to `staging`
+For example, if you have a namespace called `staging`, you need to copy the `.example` file and change it name to `staging`
 2. Open and change the values of each namespace configuration file for the service.

 ### 2. Deploy the databases